Joshua Kitolano

-Joshua Gaston Kitolano (born 3 August 2001, in Malawi) is a Norwegian football player who plays as midfielder for the Eredivisie club Sparta Rotterdam.
+Joshua Gaston Kitolano (born 3 August 2001) is a Norwegian professional footballer who plays as midfielder for the Eliteserien club Bodø/Glimt.

 Club career

 On 21 June 2022, Kitolano signed a four-year contract with Dutch club Sparta Rotterdam that came into effect at the end of July 2022.
 He moved together with fellow Odd player Tobias Lauritsen.

+On 25 May 2026, Kitolano signed with Bodø/Glimt, returning to Norway.